Path of Exile: Leagues

 There is also a seasonal Challenge league, with special mechanics that are introduced for the duration of the league.
 Historically, these changes were small, but now the challenge league coincides with an expansion, with the expansion content being only in the challenge league for the duration of the league.
+Expansion contents typically include new forms of currencies that players can collect and other features, including but not limited to, new ways where players can also acquire or craft items.
 There are also Hardcore and Solo Self Found variants of the seasonal challenge league.

 Other leagues are usually designed for specific events.
 They have their own set of rules, item accessibility and aftermath.
 These rules widely vary depending on the league.
 For example, timed "Descent" league features another map set, new monster sets and rewards, but characters in this league are no longer available for playing after the league ends.
 "Turbo solo immolation" leagues, as another example, are running on the same maps as standard modes, but with much harder monsters, no partying, replacing physical damage with fire damage and monsters exploding on death—and return the survivors to Hardcore league (while dead characters resurrect in Standard).
 Racing leagues last between 30 minutes and 1 week.
 The permanent leagues have counterpart ladder leagues with different rulesets that last three months.